 To get a feel for what this means, CAEF offers two personal views and invites you to send in comments.

-Both Walid and Simon were asked to reflect on the past relationship of Jews to Morocco, how they anticipate this newly announced treaty changes things, who benefits, and what does it portend for other Middle East relationships?
+Both men were asked to reflect on the past relationship of Jews to Morocco, how they anticipate this newly announced treaty changes things, who benefits, and what does it portend for other Middle East relationships?

 Since most Ashkenazi Jews are not familiar with the history of Jews from North Africa and the Middle East, nor their forced exile from countries where Jews had lived for thousands of years, it is important to note that in recent years the government of Israel established an annual commemorative event on November 30th to acknowledge the destruction of Jewish life in Arab and Muslim countries in the region.
 It is important to understand that Jewish life in Morocco did not undergo the same tortuous, unjust, eradication.
 Jews were not expelled, nor stripped of their citizenship, property or valuables, and were always allowed to return and to visit.